pollinico/TopOpt_jl/README.md

   <li><i>ft</i> is the type of filtering, ft=1 activates the sensitivity filter, ft=2 activates the density filter.</li>
 </ul>

+ Extensions and improvements are welcome and strongly encouraged!

 If you have used the topology optimization Julia code provided in this repository in your research work, or find it useful in any way, please consider to cite:
 ```
 @misc{nipol2020tojl,